 Types of Cyber Threats for Small Business:

 Different types of cyber threats can put small business security at stake and damage the reputation of a business.
-Below are a few threats that should be considered while planning about cyber security for business.
+Below are a few threats that should be considered while planning cyber security for businesses.

 - Phishing Attack: